Page 4 of 7

 - At the end of each day, teachers share a class text with their children.
 This provides an excellent opportunity to expand and discuss vocabulary and the styles of different authors and genres.
 Our current reads are shown below:

-Apple - The Mystery of Meerkat Hill by Alexander McCal SmithBeech - Why the Whales Came by Michael MorpurgoCedar - Kensuke’s Kingdom by Michael MorpurgoHolly - Cirque de Freak by Darren Shan
+Apple - The Mystery of Meerkat Hill by Alexander McCal SmithBeech - George’s Secret Key to the Universe by Stephen and Lucy HawkingCedar - Kensuke’s Kingdom by Michael MorpurgoHolly - Beyond the Sky by Dara O’Briain

 - We have an excellent list of recommended texts for both lower and upper school, all available in our library.
 The lists are shown below: